bakpakin/Fennel/reference.md

 *(Since 0.8.0)*

 The `icollect` macro takes a "iterator binding table" in the format that `each` takes, and returns a sequential table containing all the values produced by each iteration of the macro's body.
+This is similar to how `map` works in several other languages, but it is a macro, not a function.

 If the value is nil, it is omitted from the return table.
-This is similar to how `map` works in several other languages, but it is a macro, not a function.
+This is analogous to `filter` in other languages.

 ```fennel
 (icollect [_ v (ipairs [1 2 3 4 5 6])]